 Screen size – How you’re going to use your laptop is crucial for deciding your optimal screen size.
 If you want to watch lots of videos, work on multiple programs simultaneously, or have sight issues, you’ll want a screen that’s at least 14 inches.
 A smaller screen is better for travelling or if you only use your laptop for web browsing and social media.

 Battery life – Battery life can be an issue for laptops and hybrids in particular.
 Due to their compact size, they generally have smaller batteries, so you may have to charge it after only a few hours use.
 You should expect a laptop battery to last between 4.5 and 10 hours, depending on its capacity.

-Storage size – Ensure the laptop’s hard disk drive (HDD) is big enough.
-Hybrids have a slim standard hard drive, an SSD (solid-state drive), or a combination of these.
-Some laptops, such as Chromebooks, have comparatively small hard drives (though we recommend going no lower than 16GB) and store the majority of their data in the “cloud”.
-For example, the Lenovo ThinkPad 11e Chromebook has a 16GB hard drive, instead of the more standard 500GB-1TB.
+Storage size – Ensure the laptop’s hard disk drive (HDD) or solid-state drive (SSD) is big enough.
+Hybrids have a slim standard hard drive, an SSD, or a combination of these.
+Some laptops, such as Chromebooks, have comparatively small hard drives and store the majority of their data in the cloud.

 Connection type – Hybrid laptops have two main methods of connecting: docking – which is where small ports on the screen and keyboard join together – or Bluetooth.
 Bluetooth uses more power, which can affect how long your charged battery lasts.